-I would recommend the Melaquin AM and Melaquin PM creams as a starter.
+I would recommend the Melarase AM and Melarase PM creams as a starter.

 Can be brown spots but may be melasma related to the BCP's.
 Check it out with your doctor.
 Brown spots can easily be treated with IPL just as long as it is away from your eyes.
 You can also use hydroquinone products to remove them more slowly.

 I find that chemical peels in combination with bleaching creams like Triluma work well for your condition (melasma), however the recurrence rate is high.
 I recommend SPF 30 every day on the face.
 Lasers also help, however I find peels and bleaching creams to be as effective (in most cases) and much more cost effective.

 Treating Facial Brown Spots

 One of the most effective ways to reverse the effects of chronic sun damage to your skin is by using a combination of two prescription strength medications: tretinoin cream and 4% hydroquinone.
 Unlike the unsubstantiated claims made by over-the-counter skin care products, the results of using these creams are backed by real medical science.
 We recommend the Obagi Nu-Derm System which uses both tretinoin cream and hydroquinone to visibly lighten age spots as well as the fine lines and wrinkles that are due to chronic sun exposure.